 - 25 grams fresh dill

 - Sterilize the jars you will be using, either washing with hot water in dish washer or boiling on the stove top in boiling water for 10 minutes.
 Have the dry jar(s) ready.
-Bring the vinegar,water and sea salt to a boil.
+Bring the vinegar,water, sea salt, and sugar to a boil.
 Then add the slices of garlic and mustard seed and continue boiling for another 5 minutes, turn the heat off and set aside.

 - Drain the cucumbers then slice off both top and bottom off all the cucumbers.
 Slice the cucumbers into spears, thin lengthwise slices or any shape you like.
 Place some fresh dill inside the bottom of the jar(s) then begin arranging the cucumbers inside the jar.
 Add layers of cucumbers and dill, then pour in some of the vinegar mix as you go until you have used up all ingredients.
 Cover and allow to cool down to room temperature then you can place inside the refrigerator.